mikepenelopescafe/penelopes-venue/src/content/services/private-party.md

 ## Why Families Choose Our Venue

 ### Flexible & Adaptable
-Our space transforms to match your celebration style, from elegant dinners to lively parties.
+Our space flexes to your celebration style — from intimate dinners to lively parties.

 ### Stress-Free Planning
 Professional coordination means you can focus on celebrating while we handle the details.